-The automatic climate control system in your vehicle picks the proper combination of air conditioning, heating, and ventilation to maintain the interior temperature you select.
+The automatic climate control system in your vehicle maintains the interior temperature you select.
 The system also adjusts the fan speed and airflow levels.

 - 1. Press the Auto button.
 The indicator in the button also comes on as a reminder.
 You will see AUTO on the display (in the center display on models with navigation system). - 2.
 Set the desired temperature with the temperature control switch.
 You can set the driver's side temperature and the passenger's side temperature separately.